also see Page 2

 The JFETs used above are "electrometer" types, typically from the 2N4117 family.
 They have very low IDSS, usually below 250 uA.
 Here are a few examples:

 Electrometer-grade op-amps are available with leakage currents competitive with the best JFETs.
-One of the best is the LM6001, tested to 25 fA!
-Most CMOS op-amps will have leakage currents low enough to be useful in ion chamber projects, but offsets of a few pA are to be expected with many.
+Look up te LMP7721 and LM6001as examples.
 The op-amp used with a JFET front-end is not particularly critical, and the ordinary LM358 dual op-amp is a typical choice.
 The circuits above use a "synthetic ground" set to 1/2 the battery voltage and most op-amps that will operate properly on only 9 volts will work well.

 High-value resistors are often a problem for experimenters.
 Companies that manufacture such resistors include Ohmite, Ohmcraft, SRT Resistor Technology, IRC, IMS, Micro-Ohm, and others.
 High value resistors can also be found in older equipment like the CDV-715 survey meter.
 Most experimenters collect such resistors by cannibalizing old equipment or by finding them on an auction site.
 The prototypes above use either carbon film or metal film resistors for the lower values.
 Metal film resistors are hard to beat, exhibiting excellent accuracy and temperature stability, but most of the resistors aren't critical.
 The power dissipation is low for all of the resistors, usually well below 1/4 watt.
 The 390 ohm resistor supplying the 9 volt zener dissipates a little over 300 mW.